DandDsRTT/rtt-library/EA/README.md

 ## edge cases

-Note that while nilovectors are essentially scalars, their first entry is still technically a minors *list*, albeit one with a single entry.
+Note that while nilovectors are essentially scalars, their first entry is still technically a lm *list*, albeit one with a single entry.
 So for example, the scalar `5` is input as `{{5}, 0, v, d}`.
 This indicates the number 5 nested inside zero brackets.
 The braces around the first element do not necessarily mean that the object represented has brackets.

 ## conventional variable names